 Key aspects of the mission of the CNIR and NIP program remain to:

-- Enhance basic research on the fundamental mechanisms of injury and recovery through collaborative research efforts.
+- Enhance basic research on the fundamental mechanisms of injury, neurodegeneration, neuroinflammation, synaptic plasticity, and recovery through collaborative research efforts.

-- Develop novel and effective therapies for acute and chronic nervous system injuries.
+- Develop novel and effective therapies for acute and chronic nervous system disorders.

 - Facilitate interactions between basic scientists and clinicians.

-- Develop training programs for young scientists who will carry on research in neural injury and recovery in the future.
+- Develop training programs for young scientists who will carry on research in neural injury, neurodegeneration, neuroinflammation, and recovery in the future.

 Predoctoral trainees in Neural Injury and Plasticity (NIP) will be selected in the Spring semester of their second year in the Ph.D. program based on their potential for outstanding research in Neural Injury and Plasticity.
 The criteria will include: 1) excellent performance in their graduate coursework; 2) the recommendations of training faculty through whose laboratories the applicant has rotated; 3) a proposal for thesis research in an area relevant to neural injury/plasticity with a mentor or co-mentors from among the training faculty; and 4) the recommendation of the Training Committee of the Program for Neural Injury and Plasticity.

 As thesis research students, the trainees will be supervised by a thesis committee that includes their research mentors and other scientists, as specified by the Ph.D.
 Program from which the degree will be earned.
-In addition, Dr. Kathy Maguire-Zeiss, the NIP Program Director, or one of the members of the NIP Advisory Board will serve on the Thesis Committee of each predoctoral trainee.
 This committee will review the students progress at approximately 12-month intervals.

 The NIP training program also includes: